Nihavent/audit-puppyRaffle/audit-data/findings.md

 (https://docs.openzeppelin.com/contracts/3.x/api/utils#EnumerableSet)

+### [M-2] Unsafe cast of `PuppyRaffle:fee` loses fees

+See writeup in H-3

+### [M-3] Smart contract wallet raffle winners without a `receive` or a `fallback` function will block the start of a new contest

+**Description**

+The `PuppyRaffle::selectWinner` function is responsible for resetting the lottery.
+However, if the winner is a smart contract wallet that rejects payment, the lottery would not be able to restart.

+Users could call the `selectWinner` function again and non-wallet entrants could enter, but it could cost a lot due to the duplicate check and a lottery reset could get challenging.

+**Impact**

+The `PuppyRaffle::selectWinner` function could revert many times, making a lottery reset difficult.

+Also, the true winners would not get paid out and someone else could take their money!

+**Proof of Concept**

+1. 10 smart contract wallets enter the lottery without a `fallback` or `receive` function.
+2. The lottery ends
+3. The `selectWinner` function wouldn't work, even though the lottery is over!

+**Recommended Mitigation**

+1. Do not allow smart contract wallet entrants (not recommended).
+2. Create a mapping of addresses -> payout so winners can pull their funds out themselves with a `claimPrize` function, putting the owness on the winner to claim their prize (recommended).

 ### [L-1]: `PuppyRaffle::getActivePlayerIndex` returns 0 for non-existent players and for the player at index 0.
 This causes the player at index 0 to incorrectly think they have not entered the raffle

 **Description**